Tara MacLean: Silence

-In October 1995 MacLean went to San Francisco to record her debut album Silence at Brilliant Studios with producer Norm Kerner (American Music Club, Sky Cries Mary, Spain) with additional recording in Vancouver.
+In October 1995, MacLean went to San Francisco to record her debut album Silence at Brilliant Studios with producer Norm Kerner with additional recording in Vancouver.

 MacLean toured to promote Silence for over two years, including opening slots for Ashley MacIsaac, Barenaked Ladies, Dave Matthews Band, Paula Cole, Ron Sexsmith and Tom Cochrane, and The Cure as well as eight dates on the Lilith Fair tour.
 The album sold over 20,000 copies in the United States.

 In 1997 MacLean released a five-song EP of live, remixed and re-recorded songs called "If You See Me".
-MacLean embarked on a national club tour to promote the EP, performing as a duo with guitarist Bill Bell (Tom Cochrane, Danko Jones).
+MacLean embarked on a national club tour to promote the EP, performing as a duo with guitarist Bill Bell.
 She was named Best New Solo Artist in the Contemporary Hit Radio category at the Canadian Radio Music Awards in 1997.
 She joined Capitol Records for her major label release.

 Her version of the folk song Rattlesnake Mountain, also known as "On Springfield Mountain", was featured during the closing credits of the 1997 movie Inventing the Abbotts.